 The stereo soundstage of the Sony HT-X9000F is just passable.
 It's about as wide as the bar itself, and the bar doesn't do any tricks to help widen it.
 While the soundstage sounds decently focused, it still seems a bit diffused, which makes objects sound like they're coming from more general areas rather than precise, accurate locations.
 The focus may also be perceived as moving slowly in space, and a sound may stay too long on either side of the bar before moving, which could potentially affect immersion into your favorite films or games.

-The Sony HT-X9000F has okay stereo dynamics.
+The Sony HT-X9000F has satisfactory stereo dynamics.
 While it can get loud enough for a large room or a crowded party, there's a lot of pumping and compression artifacts at max volume, especially in the bass range.

 The Sony HT-X9000F has a great THD performance.
 At a normal volume, it produces clear and pure sound.
 While there's a slight jump in the bass range when listening at max volume, it shouldn't be audible to most people, especially with real-life content.

 The Sony HT-X9000F is a 2.1 channel soundbar, and it doesn't have a dedicated center speaker.
 Instead, it uses its left and right speakers to simulate a sound in the center, and as a result, it sounds more diffused and less clear than a discrete center.
 That being said, its center channel performance is passable.
 Although its tonal balance is neutral overall, some voices on this bar sound a little weak while others may be more piercing.
 They still sound fairly clear and accurate though.